by Ali Wyllie

 We ran past numerous cafes, with patrons spilling out onto the street.
 Perhaps Anstruther’s most famous acclaim is the Anstruther Fish Bar, which professes to be Britain’s best fish shop (caveated by the word “probably”, after this claim).

 Upon returning to the car and stretching off, I had to drag Cath over to Granny’s old house.
 Perched on the breakwater, taking pride of place.
 Oh the memories!
-I was initially taken aback to see a mobile café and seating area taking up a large part of the breakwater, Elie Beach café, oh how Granny would turn in her grave at the sight of this.
-But times change and with the onslaught of tourists and the mad coffee crazy that seems to have swept the UK over the past decade, there is a real demand for this service.
+I was initially taken aback to see a mobile café and seating area taking up a large part of the breakwater; Elie Beach Café, oh how Granny would turn in her grave at the sight of this.
+But times change and with the onslaught of tourists and the mad coffee craze that seems to have swept the UK over the past decade, there is a real demand for this service.

-It turned out the owners of the Café also live in and own Break Water House, they very kindly offered me a nosy next time I am in Elie.
+It turned out the owners of the Café also live in, and own, Granny’s old house - Breakwater House - they very kindly offered me a nosy next time I am in Elie.
 As kind as this offer is, I feel that would be too much, I can look at the same old familiar shell from the outside.
 But the heart of this house has changed several times over, I would rather remember it with the sounds of my family and the smell of my Granny.

 To me, this running route has everything.
 Beautiful sights, interesting history, amazing running terrain, fresh sea air and on a personal level - heart-pounding nostalgia.
 Running on routes like this is exactly why I run.
 Go on - seize the day and experience as many running adventures as you can, see the world on the run, live life with adrenaline and endorphins pumping through your body.
 No running adventure is ever a waste of time.